RoelVdP/MoralDNS/README.md

 Side note; Using 0.0.0.0 has been shown elsewhere to be superior to using 127.0.0.1 in terms of speed, and using 0.0.0.0 generates a smaller host file as well.
 It will nearly always work well, unless you have a (very old?) machine which does not support redirection to 0.0.0.0 (in that case simply edit the script to use 127.0.0.1 instead of 0.0.0.0).
 It will work fine on a Raspberri Pi setup (and likely on most modern operating systems).

-To use it on a single workstation;
+To use it on a single workstation (note: your /etc/hosts file will be overwritten);

     sudo apt-get install git      # or: sudo yum install git cd ~
     git clone https://github.com/RoelVdP/MoralDNS.git
     cd MoralDNS
+    sudo cp /etc/hosts /etc/hosts.backup
     ./getfilters.sh              # wait for downloads to finish
     <Warning: your hostfile will be overwritten with new version>